k-jingyang/gitlab-ci-job-exporter/README.md

 1. Able to get the status of GitLab CI jobs (even from child pipelines)
 1. Able to configure jobs to look out for
    - e.g. Give me the status of this job in its latest run
-2. Able to use multiple tokens to scrape multiple projects
+1. Able to use multiple tokens to scrape multiple projects
+1. Only scrapes the default branch

 ## Limitation
 1. As it's not feasible to enumerate all jobs for each project, the search space will be restricted to the latest 100 jobs of each project